MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 ### Resize a column

-There are two ways to change the width of a column in any list, including in dropdowns for looking up field values:
+There are two ways to change the width of a column in any list, including in dropdown lists for looking up field values:

 - In the header of a list, select and drag the boundary between two columns.
 - Double-click the boundary between two columns to autofit the width of the column.
 The width adjusts to the optimal size for readability.